codecov/contributing/CONTRIBUTING.md

 - We recommend checking for open code reviews at the start and end of every day.
 - [Github's Review Requests tab](https://github.com/pulls/review-requested) can be a helpful place to keep track of these.
+- Resolve comments when submitter has resolved the issue.

 [Return to top](#contributing)